 Childhood trauma can be linked to other hallmark symptoms of BPD: co-dependency and intense attachments.

-Many borderlines express an inability to engage in casual relationships or promiscuous behaviours because of the fierce attachment that they form with their romantic partner.
+Many people with BPD express an inability to engage in casual relationships or promiscuous behaviours because of the fierce attachment that they form with their romantic partner.
 While this attachment may be unstable for some, for many it is unwavering, all-consuming and makes infidelity highly unlikely.

 BPD and Cheating Paranoia

 I want to touch on BPD and cheating paranoia because I think society’s vilification of deviant, hypersexual borderlines masks the possibility that we are victims of infidelity just as much as we are the perpetrators (if not more).

 Fear of abandonment is one of the most common, intense and emotionally-taxing symptoms of BPD.
 When we form dependent romantic attachments, something as small as an unanswered text or unenthusiastic reply can leave us in a state of blind panic.

 It can be triggered by sexual situations too, such as if a partner shows a lack of sexual interest or is unable to orgasm during sex.

-Borderlines who lack emotional regulation or awareness skills can become cripplingly paranoid in relationships.
-This is intensified if we’ve been cheated on before — and borderlines tend to find themselves in the type of toxic relationships that breed infidelity.
+People with BPD who lack emotional regulation or self-awareness skills can become cripplingly paranoid in relationships.
+This is intensified if we’ve been cheated on before — and we tend to find ourselves in the type of toxic relationships that breed infidelity.

 Let me know in the comments down below – and check out this post about the positive side to BPD!